bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] ??? - Nullifying field - whenever you use a power that would affect this coin, cancel that power and gain shards instead.
 Very low default payoff.
 	- [ ] ??? - Crack this coin (1 charge).
 On the fifth crack, destroy and gain lots of souls.
 	- [ ] ??? - Every time this lands on tails, upgraded payout.
-	- [ ] Phaethon - Whenever this card is on heads, gain souls then immediately reflip it.
+	- [ ] Tantalus - Whenever this card is on heads, gain souls then immediately turn it to tails.
 	- [ ] Helios - Rises in the east, sets in the west - Sun Chariot - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
 Also blesses coins as it passes.
 	- [ ] ??? (payoff) - 1 soul per coin which has been destroyed or spent since the last payoff.
 	- [ ] ??? - 0/1/2/3 souls - Increased payoff by 2 each toss (resets at end of round)